MauriceGit/Quaternion_Library/README.md

     From this point on, this sample and library will be Open Source and free to use and distribute.

 - Translate all comments (at least inside the Quaternion-library) to english.

+- Get rid of dependencies to some of my other libraries (vector, types, ...).